 When they reached the top of the branch-stair, it was to both Ena and Sasof’s surprise that they found the members of the Red Leaf Division (the best division of the Leaflend Guard in their acre of Leaflend) waiting for them.
 All were men, and all had at least a year’s more time in the Leaflend Guard than Sasof, but they followed her with the utmost devotion and respect.
 As one, they took Sasof into an embrace and led her (still crying) away from the other three.

 Thorn looked at Baerk, then inclined her head in a gesture of respect.
-“I have to return to my post.”
-She said, then walked away without a backward glance at the two men.
+“I have to return to my post,” she said, then walked away without a backward glance at the two men.

 Baerk, the last of the group left with the young Leaflender, looked at Ena, and addressed the younger boy in a serious tone.
 “She may not look it,” he said, eyes fixed steadily on the dark-haired youth so that he could not look away, “But Sasof is fragile.
 It’s your job to protect her when she is weak--” here he looked at Ena with a fierce, hard glare in his eyes, “But today you failed.”